 The tax system in any given country is invariably an extremely important criterion when it comes to companies finding a country of incorporation.
 The view taken by the Dutch government is that the tax system may under no circumstances form an impediment for companies wishing to incorporate in the Netherlands.
-In that framework, it is possible to obtain advance certainty regarding the fiscal qualification of international corporate structures in the form of so-called Advance Tax Rulings.
+In addition, the Netherlands has also signed tax treaties with many other countries to prevent the occurrence of double taxation.
+At the same time, its vast network of tax treaties offers instruments for international tax planning.
+In this context, it is possible to obtain advance certainty regarding the fiscal qualification of international corporate structures in the form of so-called Advance Tax Rulings (ATR) / Advanced Pricing Arrangements (APA).
+Moreover since 2019 the Dutch ruling policy is still only aimed at making agreements in advance with companies who make a considerable contribution to the national economy with an establishment - branch or subsidiary - in the Netherlands and this establishment in the Netherlands is not primarily for tax reasons.